jimburton/CI505/labs/DEV.md

   right-click on an identifier to open a context menu enabling you to jump to the definition, open an `imenu` frame showing the structure of the current module with `s-l i`, and so on.

-  The Haskell Language Server is a work in progress and you should check the site for major updates.
-Refactoring tasks like renaming a function across a project doesn't work (yet) but emacs is good at that sort of thing anyway.